-Which, in turn, contributes to less-than-optimal decisions, particularly in situations requiring consideration of complex and sometimes conflicting information (sound familiar?)
+- Humans are "wired" to search for patterns in information, and do so reflexively - The use of "heuristics" (mental shortcuts) conferred a survival advantage in quickly perceiving patterns, but their persistence and influence in learning, perception, and memory contributes to bias and error ... - Which, in turn, contributes to less-than-optimal decisions, particularly in situations requiring consideration of complex and sometimes conflicting information (sound familiar?)

 Can you guess the underlying rule (pattern)?
-Everyone stand up!

-- This rule is used to construct 3-number sequences. - The first example: 2, 4, 6 ■ The second example: 4, 6, 8 - Sit down when you think you know the rule/pattern. - (You may give me examples of other sequences, and I will tell you if they obey my rule)
+- This rule is used to construct 3-number sequences. - The first example: 2, 4, 6 - The second example: 4, 6, 8 - Give me examples of other sequences, and I will tell you if they obey my rule. - Raise your hand when you think you know the rule/pattern.